'No matter how good you get, you can always get better and that's the exciting part' - Tiger Woods

 - compare their performances with previous ones and demonstrate improvement to achieve their personal best.

 Each year group in Key Stage 2 will attend swimming lessons for half a term.
-Children continue to attend swimming lessons in Year 6 until they have met the required standard.
+Children continue to attend swimming lessons in Year 6 until they have met the required standard (25m unaided and without stopping).

 The children complete each key stage with a high proficiency in each aspect of PE.
 Children are aware of the link between physical activity and good mental health and understand its significance as part of a healthy lifestyle.
 We achieve well in a number of sporting activities.
 The impact of the school’s work with external agencies also demonstrates the positive impact of the PE curriculum.